ctufts/ctufts.github.io/_posts/blog/2017-06-21-StatisticalPower.md

 }
 {% endhighlight %}

-So now that we know the minimun sample size to meet our requirements, let's test it out.
+So now that we know the minimum sample size to meet our requirements, let's test it out.
 First we will try an experiment with a sample size smaller than our power analysis stated.